nektra/outlook-autocomplete/README.md

 =====================
 1. Make sure Outlook is properly installed.
 2. Open and build the solution.
+3. Register the output DLL with Outlook using `REGSVR32` at an elevated command prompt.
-3. Open Outlook.
+4. Open Outlook.
 When you open the compose mail window, a Nektra ribbon tab with the UI button should be available.
-4. Click the button to open the editor and modify the list entries as you wish.
+5. Click the button to open the editor and modify the list entries as you wish.
-5. Play with the autocomplete dropdown on the CC/BCC input fields to see the effect of your modification on the input data and the field ordering.
+6. Play with the autocomplete dropdown on the CC/BCC input fields to see the effect of your modification on the input data and the field ordering.

 After Outlook saves your modifications, you can use an external NK2 viewer to see your modified entries.
 [5]

+To uninstall the sample from Outlook, unregister it with `REGSVR32 /U <dllname>` at an elevated command prompt.

 References
 ==========